Topological supersymmetry breaking: Definition and stochastic generalization of chaos and the limit of applicability of statistics: Stochastic Dynamics

-The result (\ref{GTOTopQuant}) and (\ref{FPHam}) is very natural.
-In the deterministic limit, the FP Hamiltonian consists only of the Lie derivative, which by its definition is an infinitesimal pullback so that its exponentiation in Eq.(\ref{GTOTopQuant}) leads directly to a finite-time pullback.
-The stochastic noise, in its turn, introduces diffusion.
-As it should, the process of diffusion corresponds to the Laplace operator generalized to act on $\Omega(X)$, \emph{i.e.}, to the Laplace-Bertlami operator.
+Eqs. (\ref{GTOTopQuant}) and (\ref{FPHam}) have a clear physical meaning.
+In the deterministic limit, $T\to0$, the evolution operator operator consists only of the Lie derivative, which by its definition is an infinitesimal pullback so that its exponentiation in Eq.(\ref{GTOTopQuant}) leads directly to a finite-time pullback.
+The stochastic noise, in turn, introduces diffusion.
+As it should, diffusion is represented by a member of the family of Laplace operators.